started his martial arts training in the 1950's, studying Judo, Karate,

-Robert Nadeau took private lessons from Koichi Tohei that would often turn into small group classes with Seiichi Sugano joining in and Frank Doran when he was visiting.
+Robert Nadeau took private lessons from Koichi Tohei that would turn into small group classes with Seiichi Sugano and Frank Doran joining in.

 He also spent some time with Donn Draeger, Terry Dobson, and a famous tai chi teacher named Wang Shu-Chin.